 Your income from selling honey will be Ksh 16000 by selling all your honey at Ksh 500 per kg.

 How to start a beekeeping business in Kenya?

-What are the costs of starting a 20 hives beekeeping business?
-You will need Ksh 146,950 to start a 20 hives bee keeping venture.
-This is your one-time capital expenditure on year one only to set up your apiary.
+What are the costs of starting a commercial beekeeping business in Kenya?
+You will need Ksh 146,950 to start a 20 colonies or beehives venture.
+This is your one-time capital expenditure in year one only to set up your apiary.
 The other costs are some labor costs required to set up your structures.
-In the section below, we give you the required tools and equipment to start a bee keeping farm.
+In the section below, we give you the required tools and equipment to start a beekeeping farm.